smikhalevski/roqueform/packages/uncontrolled-plugin/README.md

   const handleSubmit = (event: SyntheticEvent): void => {
     event.preventDefault();

-    // The value is always in sync with input field.value;
+    // The field value is always in sync with the input element value field.value;
     // → { bar: 'qux' }
   };